JorianWoltjer/jorianwoltjer.com/README.md

 ## TODO

-* Search using websockets
+* Add other static pages
-* Add all fields to post/folder
+* Metadata in all pages
 * Hidden posts using serversideprops
-* RSS + sitemap
 * Image upload
-* Add other static pages
+* Highlight current page in navbar

 * Security:
   * Set DB password